 - 1 tablespoon olive oil

-- 1 (9-ounce) package refrigerated three cheese tortellini
+- 2 cups packaged refrigerated three cheese tortellini

 - Salt and freshly ground black pepper to taste